The following is a high-level discussion of current activities in Texas and ERCOT, and opportunities and issues for energy storage industry members.

 The Texas Market

 TESA was instrumental in the formation of the first working group established to address barriers to entry for storage—the Power Storage Working Group.
 Since that time, the name of the working group has changed to the Emerging Technology Working Group, but the focus has remained largely on storage issues.
-The working group has served as a platform for discussion of a variety of storage issues in ERCOT.
+The working group has served as a platform for discussion of a variety of storage issues among ERCOT stakeholders.
 From this platform, TESA members have proposed revisions to the protocols that have inspired additional discussion in the standing ERCOT committees.

 Storage as a Tool for Addressing Transmission and Distribution Issues